We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 As a bonus, you get two firmness options for the price of one.
 If you prefer a softer or firmer sleeping experience, all you have to do is flip the mattress over.

-On a firmness scale of 1 to 10 (10 being the firmest), the mattress ranges between a 5 to 7 with the comfort layer on top.
+On a firmness scale of 1 to 10, with 10 being the firmest, the mattress ranges between a 5 and a 7 with the comfort layer on top.
 If you decide you need a little more support, the other side of the mattress falls at an 8 with the support layer on top for a firm, yet gentle, feel.

-This mattress is also compatible with Saatva’s adjustable base with massaging features and reviewers say it’s worth the extra splurge.
+This mattress is also compatible with the Saatva adjustable base with massaging features.
+Reviewers say it’s worth the extra splurge.

 Best memory foam mattress for adjustable beds